OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 On November 6, 2025, OWASP (Open Web Application Security Project) published the candidate version of its Top Ten 2025, the reference document on web application security risks.
 This major update, coming 4 years after the 2021 version, reflects the rapid evolution of threats and development practices.

-In this article, we will explore the Top Ten 2025 in depth, analyze the new features, compare with the previous version, and provide practical recommendations to secure your web applications.
+In this article, we will explore the OWASP Top Ten 2025 in depth, analyze the changes, compare with the previous version, and provide practical recommendations — SAST/DAST tooling, CI/CD integration, penetration testing, and governance — to secure your web applications.

 What is the OWASP Top Ten?